JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 Icon Palettes are predefined UI Theme color keys, each describing a single color in an `Actions` or `Objects` context.

 #### Icon Colors in "Actions" and "Objects" Contexts
-IntelliJ IDEA has default icon colors defined for `Actions` and `Objects` contexts.
+IntelliJ Platform has default icon colors defined for `Actions` and `Objects` contexts.
 * `Actions` are Theme keys for icons that appear in the context of toolbars, and represent actions such as _Compile_, _Run_, or _Debug_.
 * `Objects` are Theme keys for icons that appear in the contexts of lists and trees, and represent entities like files, symbols, or run and debug configurations.